RobTillaart/HT16K33/README.md

 - **bool displayHex(uint16_t n)** values 0000 ..
 FFFF
 - **bool displayDate(uint8_t left, uint8_t right, bool lz = true)** values 00.00..99.99 Date could be {month.day} or {day.hour}
 It uses **.** as separator.
-Optional the leading zero (lz) can be replaced by a space to look more natural e.g 1:54  iso  01:54
+Optional the leading zero (lz) can be replaced by a space to look more natural e.g 1:54  instead of  01:54
 - **bool displayTime(uint8_t left, uint8_t right, bool colon = true, bool lz = true)** values 00:00..99:99
 Time could be hh:mm or mm:ss or ss:uu (hundreds), it uses **:** as separator.
-Optional the colon is set to false (e.g. to simulate blink) and optional the leading zero (lz) can be replaced by a space to look more natural e.g 1:54  iso  01:54
+Optional the colon is set to false (e.g. to simulate blink) and optional the leading zero (lz) can be replaced by a space to look more natural e.g 1:54  instead of  01:54
 - **void displaySeconds(uint16_t seconds, bool colon, bool lz = true)** displays 00:00..99:99 units in seconds (or minutes) - splits % 60 : as separator
 Optional the colon is set to false (to simulate blink).
-Optional the leading zero (lz) can be replaced by a space to look more natural e.g 1:54  iso  01:54
+Optional the leading zero (lz) can be replaced by a space to look more natural e.g 1:54  instead of 01:54
 - **bool displayFloat(float f, uint8_t decimals = 3)** values -999..0.000..9999
 The number of decimals = 0,1,2,3 = default.
 When less decimals are displayed, the number will be right aligned.